My grandmother told me I read too much. I remember walking in the garden when I was small, telling myself stories.

 In August 2012 in a caravan, in a field, up a mountainous rocky track that made a hired 4×4 essential, in Wales, in the rainiest summer fortnight I can remember … there, I sat and started my first novel.
 It was a lot of work and a lot of fun.
 That book has yet to find its home in the world, but it made me sure I would write other books.

 Our Child of the Stars began as a short story I wrote for Halloween in 2013.
 I became obsessed with Gene and Molly, and Cory, the little boy they adopt, under such challenging circumstances.
+It was published in the UK end of 2019, got some lovely reviewes, and was out in the States and Canada in March 2020.

 I’m interested in strong, believable characters and their relationships.
 I like writing to have hope and humour, and to recognise the dark and unfair side of life.
 Usually, my work has some speculative or fantastical elements, but I am not interested in strict barriers between genres.